Estrogen dominance is a growing problem — both among men and women.

 You may also choose to address weight gain issues due to estrogen dominance using a supplement like Be Grounded.

-However, if you’re looking to lower estrogen and bring this hormone back into balance, the best supplement to opt for is Go With the Flow.
-Devised as a hormone-balance-specific formula, it uses natural herbs and ingredients to address hormonal imbalances related to estrogen.
+However, if you’re looking to lower estrogen and bring this hormone back into balance, the best hormone balance supplement to opt for is Go With the Flow.
+Devised as a hormone-balance-specific formula, it uses natural herbs and ingredients to address hormonal imbalances in women related to estrogen.

 That’s why it’s the perfect supplement for estrogen dominance and menopause symptoms like low libido, PCOS, PMS, mood swings, and even insomnia.